 - watch out for toddlers sucking and sharing toys

 Remember, while vaccination will give you long term protection against the deadly C-strain, it won't protect you from catching another strain with the same symptoms, which can also cause death.
-So it's still important to be vigilant, to take other precautions and to ask your doctor about the B-strain and C-strain vaccinations.
+So it's still important to be vigilant, to take other precautions and to ask your doctor about the vaccinations.

 Information & Images courtesy 'Fighting Meningococcal Diseases' 2003 Media One